 Body cameras are not new to Australia.
 Screenshot by Lightshot.
 Trends in GPS/PNT User Equipment.
 Photogrammetry.
 GPS equipment, 1989 – Modern mapping and surveying.
 Fortran.
 Fortran (previously FORTRAN, derived from Formula Translating System) is a general-purpose, imperative programming language that is especially suited to numeric computation and scientific computing.
 Originally developed by IBM in the 1950s for scientific and engineering applications, Fortran came to dominate this area of programming early on and has been in continuous use for over half a century in computationally intensive areas such as numerical weather prediction, finite element analysis, computational fluid dynamics, computational physics and computational chemistry.

 Don’t let WhatsApp nudge you into sharing your data with Facebook.
-When WhatsApp, the messaging app, launched in 2009, it struck me as one of the most interesting innovations I’d seen in ages – for two reasons.
 Mike Hall's death won't be last time tragedy unfolds via Google Maps, expert says.
 Instagram feed shows everyday extinction - in pictures.